The Agri-Trade Equipment Expo has cancelled its 2020 show, which was to be held Nov. 11-13 in Red Deer.

 Since 1984, Agri-Trade has been a joint venture of the Red Deer and District Chamber of Commerce and Westerner Park.

-Considered one of Canada’s premier indoor/outdoor agricultural equipment expositions, it attracts farmers and ranchers to view the newest equipment, technology and information.
+Considered one of Canada’s premier indoor/outdoor agricultural equipment expositions, it attracts farmers and ranchers to view the newest equipment, technology and the information.

 Organizers said the agricultural community is resilient and continues to persevere through the challenges caused by the COVID-19 pandemic.